isomatter-labs/isomatter-labs.github.io/content/posts/editors_and_ides.md

 philosophy has some merit even in the real world, where Workshops cannot exist in most production codebases (for reasons I'll touch on later).

-- Emacs is an IDE
-- NeoVim (with plugins) is an IDE
-- VSCode is an IDE

 ### A Real Try™ With an IDE

 I recently activated a 30-day Trial of JetBrains' WebStorm, and have